kbastien/blog/_posts/2015-01-01-14-Things-I-Learned-in-2014.md

 layout:     post
 title:      14 Things I Learned in 2014
 date:       2014-12-30 12:31:19
 summary:    Wow, this year flew by!
 2014 has been a great year of growth.
-I grew as an individual and learned a lot of lessons along the way....
+I grew as an individual and learned a lot of lessons along the way...
 ---
 *Originally posted on [Medium](https://medium.com/@kevinbastien/14-things-i-learned-in-2014-59134a4d7cd7)*